Friend of Assad deserts Syria for France

 A witness in Damascus, who spoke anonymously for fear of the security services, said Tlas’s house in the Syrian capital had been ransacked by security agents on Thursday: “They took away everything,” the witness told Reuters.

-Friends say Tlas was dismayed by violence, which hit his hometown Rastan especially hard.
-Many fellow Sunni Muslims have joined the rebel Free Syrian Army, saying the Tlas clan was dishonored by association with the crackdown.
+Friends say Tlas was disillusioned with the crackdown, which hit his ancestral home town of Rastan especially hard.
+Many of his fellow Sunni Muslims have joined the rebel Free Syrian Army, saying the Tlas clan was dishonored by the association with the crackdown on dissent.